-Narcissus is a genus of of bulbous perennials in the Amaryllidaceae family.
+Narcissus is a genus of bulbous perennials in the Amaryllidaceae family.
 There are more than 100 species of this plant, which is native to Europe, Asia and North Africa.
-There are between 40 and 200 species, subspecies and varieties.

-Aside from its negative symbolic connotations due to the association with narcissism, Narcissus symbolizes rebirth and renewal.
+Apart from its negative connotations due to the association with narcissism, Narcissus symbolizes rebirth and renewal.
 It represents a new beginning because it’s one of the earliest bulbs to appear in spring.

 According to Chinese sayings, if a bulb is forced to bloom during the New Year, it will bring good luck to your home.

 The Daffodil is one of the national symbols of Wales, associated with St. David’s Day which is celebrated on the 1st March.

 Daffodils are often associated with New Year celebrations in Eastern cultures.
-In the Kurdish culture, the Narcissus symbolises the new year of Newroz.
+In the Kurdish culture, they symbolize the new year of Newroz.

 In various cancer charities around the world a Daffodil emblem is used as a symbol.